nosqlbench/slabtastic-rs/README.md

 Slabtastic stores variable-length records in self-describing **pages**, with a trailing **pages page** that indexes every data page by ordinal.
 New pages can be appended without rewriting existing data.
-The result is a single `.slab` file that supports O(log n) random access, sequential streaming, and incremental append -- with zero runtime dependencies beyond the Rust standard library.
+The result is a single `.slab` file that supports O(1) random access (via mmap + interpolation search), sequential streaming, and incremental append.

 ## Quick start